-3. Equipment used for small scale alternative energy production does not count towards maximum building heights.
+2. Equipment used for small scale alternative energy production does not count towards maximum building heights.

-B. In the 1st/2nd Street and South Subdistricts, buildings that
+B. In the 1st/2nd Street, 3rd Street and South Subdistricts, buildings may be a maximum of 85 feet in height that:

+1. Provide at least 10% of any residential units at affordable rates in conformance with BDC 3.6.200(C), or